MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/overview.md

 ---
 # required metadata

-title: Platform extensibility overview
+title: eCommerce platform extensibility
-description: The Dynamics 365 Commerce Platform provides a rich e-Commerce eeveloper extensibility SDK and starter kit with a set of ready built modules and data actions for your site.
+description: The Dynamics 365 for Commerce platform provides a rich eCommerce developer extensibility SDK and starter kit with a set of ready-built modules and data actions for your site.
 author: SamJarawan
-manager: JeffBl
+manager: annbe
 ms.date: 08/30/2019
 ms.topic: article
 ms.prod: